 How to get to Wadi Tiwi?

 Wadi Tiwi is a good challenge for your driving skills.
-You definitely need a 4×4 car to drive a distance of 5 km from the main road to get to beginning of hiking trail to Wadi Tiwi.
+You definitely need a 4×4 car to drive a distance of 5 km from the main asphalt road to get to beginning of hiking trail to Wadi Tiwi.
 Although this place is worth every effort.
-It is something that has not been discovered by tourists, it’s an unspoiled piece of incredible nature.
+It is something that has not been discovered by tourists, it’s an unspoiled incredible piece of nature.

 Hiking trail to Wadi Tiwi.